RDBT [Anima]

 Settings:

-CFG scale: 1~4.
-This model has been guidance distilled.
+CFG: 1~3.
+This model has been distilled.
 You can disable CFG (CFG 1) and run the model 2x faster.
 Cover images are without CFG for demonstration.
+"RenormCFG" node is highly recommended if CFG is enabled (CFG > 1).

 Quality tags:

-Omitting those redundant tokens also allows LLM to pay more attention on other words.
+Omit ALL quality tags.
+You don't need those.
+The fine-tuning dataset has higher quality than "masterpiece".
+Thus quality tags don't have effects.
+Omitting those redundant tokens allows LLM to pay more attention on other words.

 All captions are NL from Google Gemini.